Trajectron++: Dynamically-Feasible Trajectory Forecasting With Heterogeneous Data: Related Work

-{\bf Generative, Probabilistic Approaches.} Recently, generative approaches have emerged as state-of-the-art trajectory forecasting methods due to recent advancements in deep generative models \cite{SohnLeeEtAl2015, GoodfellowPouget-AbadieEtAl2014}.
+{\bf Generative, Probabilistic Approaches.} Recently, generative approaches have emerged as state-of-the-art trajectory forecasting methods due to recent advancements in deep generative models \cite{SohnLeeEtAl2015,GoodfellowPouget-AbadieEtAl2014}.
 Notably, they have caused a shift from focusing on predicting the single best trajectory to producing a \textit{distribution} of potential future trajectories.
-This is advantageous in autonomous systems as full distribution information is more useful for downstream tasks, \eg motion planning and decision making where information such as variance can be used to make safer decisions.
-Most works in this category use a deep recurrent backbone architecture with a latent variable model, such as a Conditional Variational Autoencoder (CVAE) \cite{SohnLeeEtAl2015}, to explicitly encode multimodality \cite{LeeChoiEtAl2017,IvanovicSchmerlingEtAl2018,DeoTrivedi2018,SadeghianLegrosEtAl2018,IvanovicPavone2019,RhinehartMcAllisterEtAl2019}, or a Generative Adversarial Network (GAN) \cite{GoodfellowPouget-AbadieEtAl2014} to implicitly do so \cite{GuptaJohnsonEtAl2018,SadeghianKosarajuEtAl2019,KosarajuSadeghianEtAl2019}.
+This is advantageous in autonomous systems as full distribution information is more useful for downstream tasks, e.g., motion planning and decision making where information such as variance can be used to make safer decisions.
+Most works in this category use a deep recurrent backbone architecture with a latent variable model, such as a Conditional Variational Autoencoder (CVAE) \cite{SohnLeeEtAl2015}, to explicitly encode multimodality \cite{LeeChoiEtAl2017,IvanovicSchmerlingEtAl2018,DeoTrivedi2018,SadeghianLegrosEtAl2018,IvanovicPavone2019,RhinehartMcAllisterEtAl2019}, or a Generative Adversarial Network (GAN) \cite{GoodfellowPouget-AbadieEtAl2014} to implicitly do so \cite{GuptaJohnsonEtAl2018,SadeghianKosarajuEtAl2019,KosarajuSadeghianEtAl2019,ZhaoXuEtAl2019}.
+Common to both approach styles is the need to produce position distributions.
+GAN-based models can directly produce these and CVAE-based recurrent models usually rely on a bivariate Gaussian Mixture Model (GMM) to output position distributions.
+However, both of these output structures make it difficult to enforce dynamics constraints, e.g., non-holonomic constraints such as those arising from no side-slip conditions.
+Of these, the Trajectron \cite{IvanovicPavone2019} and MATF \cite{ZhaoXuEtAl2019} are the best-performing CVAE-based and GAN-based models, respectively, on standard pedestrian trajectory forecasting benchmarks \cite{PellegriniEssEtAl2009,LernerChrysanthouEtAl2007}.

-Of these, the Trajectron \cite{IvanovicPavone2019} and Social-BiGAT \cite{KosarajuSadeghianEtAl2019} are the best-performing CVAE-based and GAN-based models, respectively, on standard trajectory forecasting benchmarks \cite{PellegriniEssEtAl2009,Leal-TaixeFenziEtAl2014}.
-They both present strong frameworks that address many of our desiderata, however, they crucially do not account for heterogeneous input data and lack experimental validation in the presence of multiple semantic classes of agents (their experimental suites only contain pedestrians as agents).

-Currently, these deterministic and generative lines of work are disparate in that models are solely designed to either produce one trajectory or a distribution of trajectories.
-A generally-applicable approach should be able to produce either output structure depending on the desired use case.
-While probabilistic models may produce these intrinsically (\eg predicting the mean or mode), questions arise regarding multimodal distributions (which mode is ``best") and if the mean corresponds to feasible trajectories.
-Further, many recent methods are GAN-based and thus unable to obtain any distributional information beyond sampling.